rust-lang/rust-project-goals/src/2025h1/stabilize-project-goal-program.md

 ### The next 6 months

+* Create a team to run the goal program in a more sustainable way
 * Publish monthly status updates on the goals selected for 2025h1
-* Author an RFC describing the final form of the project goals program

 ### The "shiny future" we are working towards